Updated August 2021

 - Solar telescopes can work well but can be expensive.
 I bought a Coronado PST that use all year long for solar observing during class.

 The Lecture-Tutorial book is full of peer-based worksheets designed to make the instructor into a facilitator and to attack the biggest misconceptions in astronomy and physics.
 What I do is hand out the lecture-tutorial and and intro the very basic ideas and then let them work in pairs while I work my way around the room making sure all is going well.
 Then about 10 – 15 minutes later comes the “share with the pair next to you” then after a few minutes I call on pairs to answer questions and make sure everyone is getting it.
 This is my version of the think-pair-share technique.
 I usually grade them as complete or not rather than right or wrong but to each his/her own.
+This book is getting old and the answers are on the web so beware!

 - The Astrolrner@CAE Mailing List – a lot of astro101 instructors use this mailing list.
 Mostly these are community college and college folks but there are some high school teachers too.